TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 <span></span></code></pre>

 </div>

+How can we make use of `reformulate()` in the many models approach?

 Let's begin with a simple case and assume we want to construct a separate model for each independent variable, containing only our response variable and one independent variable at a time: `csat ~ indepedent_variable`.
 And of course, we want to do this for all of our subgroups of the previous approach.